Skip to main content

 2 x 15.36 TB

 * To improve the performance of the DBMS cluster, Hyper-Threading Technology is used.
-This technology allows you to use 34 vCPUs based on the physical 18 CPUs.
+This technology allows you to use 34 vCPUs on top of the physical 18 CPUs.
 This performance is suitable for highly loaded systems or analytical load profile.

 ** One slate of RAM is reserved for the services that maintain the physical server.